-The impact of COVID-spikes on corporate reputation in Europe
+The impact of COVID-19 spikes on corporate reputation in Europe

-A potential explanation could be that the path to recovery of an already challenged economy was disrupted by COVID and meant that companies didn’t hire or even had to lay off people in a market where general unemployment hovers above 15% and youth unemployment exceed 30%.
-In the first part of the year, several large corporations in Spain announced layoffs blaming the impact of COVID on business.
+A potential explanation could be that the path to recovery of an already challenged economy was disrupted by COVID which meant that companies didn’t hire or even had to lay off people in a market where general unemployment hovers above 15% and youth unemployment exceeds 30%.
+In the first part of the year, several large corporations in Spain announced layoffs, blaming the impact of COVID on business.

 In the UK, the onset of the energy crisis (hitting harder due to fossil fuel dependency and being a non-EU member) appears as a possible impacting factor for falling trust in business, and in Germany, delay in production lines of many manufacturing companies central to the national economy, play a central part in a downgrading of expectations of national GDP, in turn providing a probable explanation of negatively-trending public perceptions of businesses in general.